Dither

-Dither is an intentionally applied form of noise used to randomize quantization error, preventing large-scale patterns such as color banding in images.
+Dither or dithering is an intentionally applied form of noise used to randomize quantization error, preventing large-scale patterns such as color banding in images.
 Dither is routinely used in processing of both digital audio and video data, and is often one of the last stages of mastering audio to a CD.

-A common use of dither is converting a grayscale image to black and white, such that the density of black dots in the new image approximates the average gray level in the original.
+A common use of dither is converting a grayscale image to black and white, so that the density of black dots in the new image approximates the average gray level in the original.

 Etymology

 The term dither was published in books on analog computation and hydraulically controlled guns shortly after World War II.
 Though he did not use the term dither, the concept of dithering to reduce quantization patterns was first applied by Lawrence G. Roberts in his 1961 MIT master's thesis and 1962 article.
 By 1964 dither was being used in the modern sense described in this article.
 The technique was in use at least as early as 1915, though not under the name dither.